 You’ll notice that the bass clef is showing tied notes, which means you play the first perfect fifth, but not the one it’s tied to.
 Instead, you hold the notes for the combined duration of the first notes and tied notes, which, in this case, is two whole bars of 6/8.

-Unfortunately, while there are many important things to learn from the intermediate section, it’s where we start to see some holes.
+Unfortunately, while there are many important things to learn from the Intermediate section, it’s where I start to see some holes.
 The content is good for the most part, but some important aspects of musicianship aren’t highlighted enough or completely overlooked.

 As soon as you say the word advanced, it seems like an enormous challenge.
 This section can be pretty straight to the point because Skoove says it will take you from beginner to pro, and that’s not the case.